hbprosper/RGS/README.md

 which will read the results from *HO1.root*.

 ### SUSY
-This example illustrates three optimizations, SO1, SO2, SO3, based on a search for the best staircase cut, to search for SUSY events.
+This example illustrates three optimizations, SO1, SO2, and SO3 that use staircase cuts to improve the search for SUSY events.
 Switch to the *SUSY* directory and proceed as in the Higgs example.